HarlicWork/etiqa-assessment/README.md

 PORT=3000
 ```

 The app is running with basic CRUD.
-However, im stuck in Edit user function due to Angular complex state concept (React is easier to understand and done...lol).
+However, im stuck in return Skillset & Hobbies in Edit list.

 Enjoy!